sagarjaink/apify-mcp-server/README.md

 #### Claude Desktop

-Configure Claude Desktop to recognize the MCP server.
+To configure Claude Desktop to work with the MCP server, follow these steps.
+For a detailed guide, refer to the [Claude Desktop Users Guide](https://modelcontextprotocol.io/quickstart/user).

-Make sure that you enable developer mode in Claude Desktop to access the configuration settings.
+1. Download Claude for desktop
+   - Available for Windows and macOS.
+   - For Linux users, you can build a Debian package using this [unofficial build script](https://github.com/aaddrick/claude-desktop-debian).
+2. Open the Claude Desktop app and enable **Developer Mode** from the top-left menu bar.
+3. Once enabled, open **Settings** (also from the top-left menu bar) and navigate to the **Developer Option**, where you'll find the **Edit Config** button

-1. Open your Claude Desktop configuration and edit the following file:
+4. Open configuration file and edit the following file:

     - On macOS: `~/Library/Application\ Support/Claude/claude_desktop_config.json`
     - On Windows: `%APPDATA%/Claude/claude_desktop_config.json`
+    - On Linux: `~/.config/Claude/claude_desktop_config.json`

     ```json
     {